 Our first job onsite is setting up the roof anchor.
-From then on, installers know that they need to be roped up anytime they are on the roof.
+From then on, solar installers know that they need to be roped up anytime they are on the roof.
 This goes for ALL roofs, flat to steep.
-Working with safety gear on and managing ropes does slow down the install a bit, but all of our crews get to go home at the end of the day.
+Working with safety gear on and managing ropes does slow down the installation a bit, but all of our solar crews get to go home at the end of the day.

 Other companies may not want to deal with “unnecessary” safety gear on homes that may seem to have an easy low sloped roof.